mariochampion/gitmynotes/README.md

 ## to do
 * write real instructions

-* create config file

-* use min of maxnotes and count of notes

 * there is some issue with loops and passing batch not original maxnotes

-* need to optionally `git push` the audit file as well
+* allow optionally `git push` the audit file as well

 * do some error catching (bad names, non numbers in maxnotes, etc)

-* add image capability
+* allow user to decide to keep <folder>__GitNotes bkup or move back to original

 * add colors!

+* create config file?

+* PRO?

 * allow comma separated list of folders at once

-* incorporate some values by env var instead of config

-* allow user to decide to keep <folder>__GitNotes bkup or move back to original
+* pre-map some folders to some github repos

-* add DEFAULT folder name so doesnt try to do ALL NOTES?? if none specified
+* add DEFAULT folder name so doesnt try to do ALL NOTES?? if none specified?

+* help set up cron job?